what substitute for… · baking

 We cite primary research, expert practice, and authoritative reference.
 Higher-tier sources weighted heavier.
 See methodology.

-- T3Harold McGee, "On Food and Cooking" — Dairy chemistry + acid-protein interactions
+- T3Harold McGee, "On Food and Cooking" — Acid + bicarbonate reaction chemistry; pH targets for leavening

 Cite this page